 I love this particular version of my favorite Dragonwell green tea.
 Its flavor is very distinctive, smooth and mild with no bitterness.

 Literally translates to Dove's Nest.
-This is a style of Dragon Well rarely found in the U.S. Elegant in appearance, offering an exquisite aroma, this Lung Ching cultivar is noticeably smaller in leaf than the more widely known Dragon Wells of Hangzhou.
+This is a style of Dragon Well rarely found in the U.S. Elegant in appearance, offering an exquisite aroma, this Lung Ching cultivar is noticeably smaller in leaf than the more widely known Dragon Wells.
 The leaf appearance is fresh & strikingly green with ample golden coloration.
-The leaf is wok fired.
-Harvested in mid-April 2020.
+Leaf is wok fired.
+Harvested in mid-April 2022.
 Lot #2.

 Lot Notes.
 Grown in Zhejiang Province.
 The leaves are consistent in shape, size and coloration.
-Importantly, the leaves are a fresh, bright green with beautiful golden tinting.
-Aroma is fresh and inviting.
-Finally, it tastes wonderful - offering very pleasing flavors and a healthy cup of tea.
+Importantly, the leaves are a fresh & bright.
+Aroma is inviting.
+Tastes wonderful - offering very pleasing flavors and a healthy cup of tea.

 Tasting Notes.
 Tasting the offered lot, the first steep offered a sweet and refreshingly nutty cup.
 Plenty of aroma is evident.
 Second steep, soft yet fresh vegetal notes and flavors of chestnut come through.
 The leaves will cup to light-yellow and clean liquor and a sweet, lingering aftertaste.